Foreign relations of the Axis powers: Switzerland

 During World War II, the Swiss franc was the only remaining major freely convertible currency in the world, and both the Allies and the Germans sold large amounts of gold to the Swiss National Bank.
 Between 1940 and 1945, the German Reichsbank sold 1.3 billion francs worth of gold to Swiss Banks in exchange for Swiss francs and other foreign currency.
 Hundreds of millions of francs worth of this gold was monetary gold plundered from the central banks of occupied countries.
 581,000 francs of "Melmer" gold taken from Holocaust victims in Eastern Europe was sold to Swiss banks.

 Switzerland, despite being 70% ethnic German (Alemannic—other ethnic groups included 19% French, 10% Italian, and 1% Rhaeto-Romansch) was determined to remain neutral during the war.
 The country had several distinct defensive advantages that could help make any incursions into its territory very difficult.
 Firstly, it is shaped rather like a bowl, with high mountains surrounding and making up its borders with neighbouring countries.
 There were only four passes by which an army could make an entrance, and the Swiss had already mined every railway tunnel with explosives.
 Any incursions by the Germans or Italians would be met by a sealed border.
 Secondly, the Swiss also maintained a very large reserve army—all able bodied men were not only required to serve their time, backed up by regular training—but were required to keep their military equipment in their own homes, to be ready to report to duty within 48 hours of call up.
 The Germans themselves estimated that any attack on Switzerland would likely result in a 4:1 casualty ratio against them.

 Not that the Swiss went untested: in May 1940, Luftwaffe aircraft flew into Swiss airspace to attack French targets behind the lines and to test the Swiss response.
-Swiss-built Messerschmitt 109s hurtled into squadrons of German Heinkel He 111 bombers and shot many of them down.
-The German pilots had assumed the ME109s to be German and took no evasive action at first, until they'd been pounced on.
+Swiss-built Messerschmitt Bf 109s hurtled into squadrons of German Heinkel He 111 bombers and shot many of them down.
+The German pilots had assumed the Bf 109s to be German and took no evasive action at first, until they'd been pounced on.
 There were several other engagements between German and Swiss aircraft during the war.
 The Swiss also built the French-designed Morane-Saulnier M.S.406 under license.
 As for the Allies, American and British bombers occasionally strayed over Swiss territory earning potshots from Swiss anti-aircraft units or being escorted to the nearest runway by Swiss aircraft for impoundment.
 As sympathies for either side were to be found everywhere in Switzerland, how German or Allied aircrews were treated when apprehended depended on the sympathies of the captors.
 Some were beaten and kept in camps, others given a considerable amount of freedom.

 Switzerland ended World War II as one of only five (non-microstate) European nations to avoid entering the war.